knative/docs/docs/install/upgrade/upgrade-installation-with-operator.md

 # Upgrading using the Knative Operator

 This topic describes how to upgrade Knative if you installed using the Operator.
+If you installed using YAML, see [Upgrading with kubectl](upgrade-installation.md).

 The attribute `spec.version` is the only field you need to change in the Serving or Eventing custom resource to perform an upgrade.
 You do not need to specify the version for the `patch` number, because the Knative Operator matches the latest available `patch` number, as long as you specify `major.minor` for the version.
 For example, you only need to specify `"0.23"` to upgrade to the 0.23 release, you do not need to specify the exact `patch` number.